conduktor/conduktor-docs/src/pages/changelog/Console-1.31.1.md

 - Fix for dependencies vulnerable to [CVE-2024-57699](https://nvd.nist.gov/vuln/detail/CVE-2024-57699)
 - Resolved an issue related to SSL checks between the Console and Cortex where bad certificates caused communication issues
 - Fixed an issue with user email addresses containing a `'` character that blocked database migrations
-- Reduced the memory consumption and improved performance of metrics under heave load that prevented metrics from displaying
+- Reduced the memory consumption and improved performance of metrics under heave load that prevented them from displaying